GXY0116/ProtDAT/README.md

 ## Preparation
-ProtDAT is implemented with Python3(>=3.9).
-We recommend you to use a virtual environment, such as Anaconda, to install the dependencies :
+ProtDAT is implemented with Python3 (>=3.9).
+We recommend you to use a virtual environment to install the dependencies :
 ``` bash
 conda create -n ProtDAT python=3.9
 ```